-What is streaming?
+What is cutting the cord?

 How do I start streaming?

 You need an internet connection to stream content like Netflix or YouTube.
-MCSnet offers a variety of packages and a reliable internet connection that will suit all of the streaming services available today.
+MCSnet offers a variety of internet packages and a reliable internet connection that will suit all of the streaming services available today.
 And if you have extra company coming over during the Christmas holidays, you can easily upgrade your package for the month to accommodate the extra online traffic.

 Once you have your internet connection with the package you want, you can start streaming right away on your smart phone, tablet, computer, or smart TV.
-Just connect to your wifi signal and log in to your desired streaming channel.
+Just connect to your Wi-Fi signal and log in to your desired streaming channel.
 If you do not have a smart TV, there are a number of streaming devices available at your local tech store.

 Most people have heard of Netflix.
 It was the original subscription-based streaming service, but many other companies have jumped on the streaming trend.
 In Canada, we have CraveTV, Amazon Prime Video, Sportsnet Now, and STACKTV to name some of the most widely-used services.
 A lot of Canadian networks, like CTV and Global, have their own streaming apps available as well.
-Newcomers in November include Apple TV+ and Disney+, each with their own programming and their own subscription fees.
+Newcomers include Apple TV+ and Disney+, each with their own programming and their own subscription fees.